adh30/BPplus-Reservoir/README.md

 # BPplus-Reservoir
-Reservoir analysis for BPplus files *bRes_bpp*.
+Reservoir analysis for BPplus files *bpp_Res2*.
 Matlab scripts to read BPplus files (\*.xml) and perform reservoir analysis and estimate some other hemodynamic parameters from blood pressure waveforms.

-**This is a beta version and hasn't been subjected to extensive testing**
+**This is beta 3 version and hasn't been subjected to extensive testing**

 Method for wave intensity analysis is based on: Alun Hughes, Chloe Park, Anenta Ramakrishnan, Jamil Mayet, Nish Chaturvedi, Kim Parker.
 Feasibility of estimation of aortic wave intensity using non-invasive pressure recordings in the absence of flow velocity in man.